The Grapes of Wrath: Plot

 Traveling west on Route 66, the Joads find the road crowded with other migrants.
 In makeshift camps, they hear many stories from others, some returning from California.
 The group worries that California may not be as rewarding as suggested.
-The family dwindles on the way: Grampa dies and they bury him in a field; Granma dies close to the California state line; and both Noah (the eldest Joad son) and Connie Rivers (the husband of the pregnant Joad daughter, Rose of Sharon) leave the family.
+The family dwindles on the way: Grampa dies of a stroke and they bury him in a field; Granma dies of illness close to the California state line; and both Noah (the eldest Joad son) and Connie Rivers (the husband of the pregnant Joad daughter, Rose of Sharon) leave the family.
 Led by Ma, the remaining members continue on, as nothing is left for them in Oklahoma.

 Reaching California, they find the state oversupplied with labor; wages are low, and workers are exploited to the point of starvation.
 The big corporate farmers are in collusion and smaller farmers suffer from collapsing prices.
 All police and state law enforcement authorities are allied with the growers.
 At the first migrant Hooverville camp the Joads stop at, Casy is arrested for knocking down a deputy sheriff who is about to shoot a fleeing worker for alerting others that the labor recruiter, travelling with the officer, will not pay the wages he is promising.
 Weedpatch Camp, one of the clean, utility-supplied camps operated by the Resettlement Administration, a New Deal agency, offers better conditions but does not have enough resources to care for all the needy families, and it does not provide work or food.
 Nonetheless, as a federal facility, the camp protects the migrants from harassment by local deputies.